hashicorp/terraform-provider-google/website/docs/d/runtimeconfig_config.html.markdown

 To get more information about RuntimeConfigs, see:

-!> This datasource has been deprecated in the google (GA) provider, and will only be available in the google-beta provider in a future release.

 * [API documentation](https://cloud.google.com/deployment-manager/runtime-configurator/reference/rest/v1beta1/projects.configs)
 * How-to Guides
     * [Runtime Configurator Fundamentals](https://cloud.google.com/deployment-manager/runtime-configurator/)

+~> **Warning:** This datasource is in beta, and should be used with the terraform-provider-google-beta provider.
+See [Provider Versions](https://terraform.io/docs/providers/google/guides/provider_versions.html) for more details on beta datasources.

 ## Example Usage